-This training is for all staff and is updated every 3 years as a minimum to ensure staff understand their role in safeguarding.
+This training is for all staff and is updated every 3 years as a minimum, and usually yearly, to ensure staff understand their role in safeguarding.
 Any member of staff not present at this whole school session will undertake this statutory training requirement on their return.

-In addition, all staff members receive safeguarding and child protection updates (for example, via email, ebulletins, staff meetings) as necessary and at least annually.
+In addition, all staff members receive safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as necessary and at least annually.
 All staff also receive training in online safety and this is updated as necessary.